 - 1. The operational notification procedure for connection of each new Type A Power Generating Module shall consist of an Installation Document.
 Based on an Installation Document obtained from the Relevant Network Operator, the Power Generating Facility Owner shall fill in the required information and submit it to the Relevant Network Operator.
 For subsequent Power Generating Modules separate independent Installation Documents shall be provided. - 2.
-The content of the Installation Document shall be defined by the Relevant Network Operator while respecting the provisions of Article 4(3), at least containing the following: - the location at which the connection is made; - the date of the connection; - the Maximum Capacity of the installation in kW; - the type of primary energy source; - reference to Equipment Certificates used in the site installation; - for equipment used, which has not received an Equipment Certificate, information shall be provided as directed by the Relevant Network Operator; and - the contact details of the Power Generating Facility Owner and the installer and their signatures.
+The content of the Installation Document shall be defined by the Relevant Network Operator while respecting the provisions of Article 4(3), at least containing the following: - the location at which the connection is made; - the date of the connection; - the Maximum Capacity of the installation in kW; - the type of primary energy source; - the classification of the Power Generating Module as an emerging technology according to Title 6 of this Network Code; - reference to Equipment Certificates used in the site installation; - for equipment used, which has not received an Equipment Certificate, information shall be provided as directed by the Relevant Network Operator; and

-3. On permanent decommissioning of a Power Generating Module the Power Generating Facility Owner shall notify the Relevant Network Operator in writing.
+- the contact details of the Power Generating Facility Owner and the installer and their signatures. - 3.
+On permanent decommissioning of a Power Generating Module the Power Generating Facility Owner shall notify the Relevant Network Operator in writing.